oneoffcoder/books/sphinx/python-dothis/source/data-flattening.rst

 .. highlight:: python
    :linenothreshold: 1

-Here, we need to flatten an array of arrays into one array.
-Notice that the second discouraged approach is actually the fastest (faster than the encouraged approaches)?
-The setup with the `x` array and use of a for loop spans 3 lines.
-This example appears controversial with trading off idiomatic Python for speed.
+Here, we want to flatten a list of lists into one sequence.
+Prefer the approach that best balances readability and performance for your case.

 Don't do this
 ^^^^^^^^^^^^^